Why Does My Ingrown Toenail Keep Coming Back?

 If home treatment does not improve the condition of the ingrown nail within 2-3 days, see a podiatrist.
 The podiatrist can evaluate and treat your ingrown toenail as well as recommend the proper steps necessary to prevent re-occurrence.

-Triad Foot Center has three convenient locations to serve your foot and ankle care needs.
+Triad Foot & Ankle Center has three convenient locations to serve your foot and ankle care needs.
 Request an appointment today.